 Sales tax exemptions create administrative difficulties for state and local governments and for retailers who must collect the tax.
 For example, exempting groceries requires a sheaf of government regulations to police the border between non-taxable groceries and taxable snack food.
 A temporary exemption for clothing (or for any other back-to-school item) requires retailers and tax administrators to wade through a similar quantity of red tape for an exemption that lasts only a few days.
 Further complexity can arise in states with local sales taxes when some localities opt not to participate in the holiday and consumers unexpectedly end up paying local sales taxes on their purchases.

 Sales tax holidays are poorly targeted and too temporary to meaningfully change the regressive nature of a state’s tax system.
 Lawmakers must understand that they cannot resolve the unfairness of sales taxes simply by offering a short break from paying these taxes.
 If the long-term consequence of sales tax holidays is a higher sales tax rate, low-income taxpayers may ultimately be worse off as a result of these policies.
-Policymakers seeking to achieve greater tax fairness would do better to provide a permanent refundable low-income sales tax credit or Earned Income Tax Credit (EITC) to offset the impact of the sales tax on low- and moderate-income taxpayers.
+Policymakers seeking to achieve greater tax fairness would do better to provide a permanent refundable low-income sales tax credit or prioritize state-level Child Tax Credits (CTC) or Earned Income Tax Credits (EITC) which would do more to help families make ends meet and to offset the impact of the sales tax on low- and moderate-income taxpayers.

 Janssen, C. B. (2012), (Un) Happy Holidays: The True Meaning of Sales Tax “Holiday” Policy, Loyola Consumer Law Review.
 24: 411–440.